AmeriCommerce/rest-api/common_usage.md

 Common Usage
 ============

-Most resources in the Spark Pay Online Store API support the same set of use cases and have similar response formats for each of them.
+Most resources in the  AmeriCommerce API support the same set of use cases and have similar response formats for each of them.

 GET
 ---